Deficiencies of WaferMark II

 WaferMark II with Diode Laser Upgrade

 A WaferMark II upgraded with a diode laser is a very clean design that maintains the same physical dimensions as the standard WaferMark II.
-It is simple to operate and requires virtually NO MAINTENANCE for two years under normal operation.
+It is simple to operate and requires virtually NO MAINTENANCE for many years under normal operation.

 Internal View of Diode Laser